Gomburza: Historical times

-The Execution of Gomburza was documented by a Spanish historian named Jose Montero y Vidal who wrote a book entitled Historia General de Filipinas that centers on a Spaniard's perspective of the Cavite Mutiny.
-The inclusion of biased story-telling of the reasons for the execution of Gomburza later gained widespread criticism.
+The Execution of Gomburza was documented by a Spanish historian named José Montero y Vidál who wrote the book, Historia General de Filipinas that centers on a Spaniard's perspective of the Cavite Mutiny.
+The inclusion of a biased story detailing the reasons for the execution of Gomburza later gained widespread criticism.

 Vidal's account was corroborated by the then Governor-General Rafael Izquierdo y Gutiérrez.
 In his report, he narrated that the abolition of privileges enjoyed by the workers of Cavite arsenals caused the "revolution".
 He also blamed the media, specifically the Spanish press, regardless of democratic, liberal, or republican affiliation, for the circulation of unrestrained media.
 The latter is said to have featured propaganda such as overthrowing a secular throne, which allegedly inspired the Indios (native Filipinos) to organize the mutiny.
 General Izquierdo also mentioned the native clergy being a part of the rebels who were against the Spanish friars.
-The clergy supposedly wanted to end the hold of Spain over the Philippines to elect a new hari who would rule the land and named Fathers Jose Burgos and Jacinto Zamora to be the ones responsible.
+The clergy supposedly wanted to end the hold of Spain over the Philippines to elect a new Harì who would rule the land and named Fathers José Burgos and Jacinto Zamora to be the ones responsible.
 The accounts of these two Spaniards supported one another, thus pointing to a planned conspiracy among educated leaders, mestizos, abogadillos, Manila and Cavite residents, and native clergy.
-Furthermore, on June 20, 1872, the feast of the Virgin Loreto was celebrated in the district of Sampaloc, involving a fireworks display as a normal tradition.
-However, according to Izquierdo and Vidal, the fireworks misled those in Cavite, causing them to attack Spanish officers, fulfilling republican wishes to eradicate the Spanish presence.
+Furthermore, on June 20, 1872, the patronal feast of Our Lady of Loreto was celebrated in the district of Sampaloc, and had a traditional fireworks display.
+However, according to Izquierdo and Vidál, the fireworks misled those in Cavite, causing them to attack Spanish officers, fulfilling republican wishes to eradicate the Spanish presence.
 There was also a mass murder of friars, which made the arrest of Gomburza legal.
 Through a quick court trial, they were sentenced to death by strangulation.

 However, much speculation arose with their swift end that stirred the public, with some of the controversies published by the Philippine News Agency.
 The reports stated that the Spanish prosecutors bribed a witness to testify against the three priests who were charged with sedition and treason, which led to their death by garrote.
 Moreover, according to Edmund Plauchut, as quoted by Jaime Veneracion, late on the night of February 15, 1872, the three priests were found guilty of treason as instigators of mutiny in the Cavite Navy yard and were sentenced to death by Spanish Court martial.
 The judgement of the court was read to the priest in Fort Santiago the next morning, and they were told that they would be executed the following day (February 17, 1872).
-After they heard the sentence, Burgos broke into sobs, Zamora lost his mind and never recovered it, and only Gómes listened impassively.
+After they heard the sentence, Burgos broke into sobs, Zamora lost his mind and never recovered it, and only Gómez listened impassively.